lnaranjo/oscar-cardenas/courses/AsynchronousJavaScriptDeepDive/notebook/en/async-await.md

 console.log('Print this because is an async function');
 ```

-### Error hanlder
+### Error handling

-To handler errors when using async/await is possible use `try/catch` block code, the next example show a short way to implements that.
+For error handling using `async/await` we can use the `try/catch` block statement to contain the error and define a controlled output stream.

 ```javascript
 async function someFunctionWithError() {